the-sett/elm-swagger/README.md

 elm-swagger Main.elm > swagger.json
 ```

-To install the too and test it locally:
+To install the tool and test it locally:

 ```sh
 npm install cli